ropensci/visdat/README.md

 Thank you
 =========

-Thank you to Jenny Bryan, whose [tweet](https://twitter.com/JennyBryan/status/679011378414268416) got me thinking about vis\_dat, and for her code contributions that actually allow the paper to .
+Thank you to Jenny Bryan, whose [tweet](https://twitter.com/JennyBryan/status/679011378414268416) got me thinking about vis\_dat, and for her code contributions that remove a lot of testing errors.

+Thank you to Hadley Wickham for suggesting the use of the internals of `readr` to make `vis_guess` work.

+Thank you to Miles McBain for his suggestions on how to improve vis guess.
+This resulted in making it at least 2-3 times faster.

 Thanks also to Noam Ross for his suggestions and code for using plotly with visdat.